Expert Reviews – Hlane Royal NP

 4/5

-With 200km/124mi of game-driving tracks, Hlane Royal National Park is Eswatini’s (formerly Swaziland) biggest protected area and allows self-drive access as well as guided safaris either in vehicles, on-foot or by cycle.
-Since this is officially the royal park, Hlane provides the habitat for Eswatini’s only lions – a regal symbol – and (rare) cheetahs among its 44 large mammal species and 262 birds.
+With 200km/124mi of game-driving tracks, Hlane Royal National Park is Eswatini’s (formerly Swaziland) biggest protected area and allows self-drive access as well as guided safaris either in vehicles, on foot or by cycle.
+Since this is officially the royal park, Hlane provides the habitat for Eswatini’s only lions – a regal symbol – among its 43 large mammal species and 262 birds.

-Just sitting around the huge Ndlovu Camp waterhole in the evening is sure to provide sightings of a lot of wildlife, including jostling herds of elephants.
+Just sitting around the huge Ndlovu Camp waterhole in the evening is sure to provide sightings of a lot of wildlife, including jostling herds of elephants, giraffe and rhino.
 The lions are in a limited-access enclosure, which unfortunately detracts from the wilderness bush vibe (the quantity of prey skeletons makes it feel more like a velociraptor compound), but you are guaranteed close-up sightings and photo opportunities.
+Both black and white rhino roam wild (heavily protected, of course) through the park and are often encountered on walking safaris.

 Expert